-Zestar Apple is a tasty apple cultivar developed in 1999 at the University of Minnesota, so it’s often called Minnewashta.
-Due to its early ripening season, Zestar Apple is considered a trademark to begin the apple season in Minnesota.
+Zestar apple is a tasty apple cultivar developed in 1999 at the University of Minnesota, so it’s often called Minnewashta.
+They are trademarked as Zestar!
+Due to its early ripening season, this apple variety usually marks the beginning of the apple season in Minnesota.

 5. Zinfandel Grapes

-Zinfandel grapes have an intense and sweet juicy flavor.
+Despite sometimes suffering from uneven ripening, their unrivaled sweetness and hints of berries and spices make them a flavorful fruit packed with antioxidants and flavonoids.
 They are rich in vitamin A and vitamin C. It also contains vitamin K, which is necessary for healthy bone tissue.

-Moreover, Zinfandel grapes can change the flavor of Zinfandel wine depending on the climate.
+Zinfandel grapes and their resulting wines can have different flavors, depending on the climate.
 Grapes that grow in warmer areas produce the flavor of anise and blackberry, while grapes grown at cooler temperatures have a fruity flavor.